 Though they do not produce the most prized truffle, they have a more constant production especially in the more tourism-heavy seasons, and not only is it perhaps easier "to grow" but, it is generally a bit easier for the less discerning palate.
-It appears that the marzuolo enjoys a sandy soil found along the coastal area of Tuscany in the Maremma where they produce a steady crop of this mushroom.
+It appears that the marzuolo enjoys a sandy soil found along the coastal area of Tuscany in the Maremma where they produce a steady crop.
 Since this area harvests the truffles in a different season they celebrate more towards the summer: Civitella Marittima and Castell’Azzara have festivals in July.

-This covers an area that straddles Florence and Pisa and is traditionally known as one the most prominent producers of truffles in Tuscany.
-San Miniato, sometimes called the "City of Truffles", supplies a large quantity of truffles to all of Italy as well as an important fairs/markets for those looking to buy and experiment, which take place over the last three weekends in November.
+This covers an area that straddles Florence and Pisa and is traditionally known as one of the most prominent producers of truffles in Tuscany.
+San Miniato sometimes called the "City of Truffles", supplies a large number of truffles to all of Italy as well as holding an important fair & market for those looking to buy and experiment, which take place over the last three weekends in November.
 You will find similar festivals in Montaione (October), Montespertoli (March), Volterra (March, July & Oct/Nov), and Certaldo (March).

 In the predominantly forest-covered area between Florence and Arezzo, there are a wide range of truffles including the more prized white (though the locals in Casentino seem to be more in tune with the mushrooms that grow above ground: mainly porcini).
 In summer, Chiusi della Verna (August) celebrates the "Scorzone" truffle and there is the fair/market in Arezzo the first weekend of September.